actonmass/actonmass.org/content/posts/2021-08-27-the-house-rules-debate-here’s-what-happened.md

-Rep. Erika Uyterhoeven - in Favor
+**Rep. Erika Uyterhoeven - in Favor**

 Representative Uyterhoeven expressed skepticism about why the system in place is the way that it is.
 She asked:

-When a bill is in committee for several months, unavailable from public view, and then is rushed to a vote in a day, one must ask: why?
+> "When a bill is in committee for several months, unavailable from public view, and then is rushed to a vote in a day, one must ask: why?"